Jolanrensen/KHomeAssistant/README.md

 val bedroom_lamp by Light
 ```
 For this to work, the name of the variable needs to exactly match the name of the entity in Home Assistant.

+## Implemented Domains
+ - switch
+ - sun
+ - scene
+ - notify
+ - mqtt
+ - media_player
+ - light
+ - home_assistant
+ - hassio
+ - group
+ - input
+    - input_boolean
+    - input_datetime
+    - input_number
+    - input_select
+    - input_text
+ - binary_sensor (split per device_class)
+    - generic
+    - battery
+    - connectivity
+    - ...
+    - all of them are present
+ - sensor (split per device_class)
+    - generic
+    - battery
+    - TODO
+ - Tell me what TODO next!

+# Disclaimer
+This library is VERY MUCH a work in progress.
+If you're feeling adventurous you can try it out or help
+by creating implementing more domains!
+Any tips or contributions are welcome as well.

+Testing is a large part that still needs to be done.